-I actually don’t think desserts are half bad, as long as you keep an eye on how much you eat, AND you use healthy ingredients in your recipe.
-That’s why I was so excited to develop a dessert recipe using wild blueberries.
+Even though I don’t make a habit of eating dessert, you’ve gotta treat yourself occasionally, right?
+I actually don’t think dessert is that bad, as long as it’s every once in a while, you keep an eye on how much you eat, AND you use healthy ingredients in your recipe.
+That’s why I love a dessert that features wild blueberries.
 They are one of the healthiest little fruits you can eat.

 Tiny, intensely blue, wild blueberries are actually more nutritious than the larger, lighter colored, cultivated blueberries that you commonly find in the produce department at the grocery store.
 Their deep color comes from anthocyanin, a powerful antioxidant that has anti-inflammatory properties, which may help prevent many chronic diseases.
 In fact, research shows that wild blueberries may be beneficial for the brain, heart and eyes, and they may help prevent urinary tract infections, diabetes, and cancer.
 That’s a lot of healthy!